Yuta-Tarumi/DBF_SPEEDY/README.md

 python train_lorenz96.py --config config/lorenz96_example.yaml
 ```

 The configuration file illustrates how to compose experiments from modular dataset, encoder, decoder, and filter definitions.
-You can adjust sequence length, integration step size, network widths, and optimisation hyperparameters directly in the config file.
+You can adjust latent dimensions, neural network architectures, sequence length, and optimisation hyperparameters directly in the config file.
 Validation runs every `val_interval` training iterations (100 by default); tune this value in the `[train]` section to change how frequently metrics— including the reported RMSE between reconstructions and targets—appear in stdout.

 ![Inference example](example_Lorenz.png)